NeotomaDB/MetaExtractor/README.md

 The article relevance prediction component requires a list of journals that are relevant to Neotoma.
 This dataset used to train and develop the model is available for download [HERE](https://drive.google.com/drive/folders/1NpOO7vSnVY0Wi0rvkuwNiSo3sqq-5AkY?usp=sharing).
 Download all files and extract the contents into `MetaExtractor/data/article-relevance/raw/`.

+The prediction pipeline requires the trained model object.
+The model is available [HERE](https://drive.google.com/drive/folders/1NpOO7vSnVY0Wi0rvkuwNiSo3sqq-5AkY?usp=sharing).
+Download the model file and put the .joblib file in `MetaExtractor/models/article-relevance/`.

 #### **Data Extraction Pipeline**

 As the full text articles provided by the xDD team are not publicly available we cannot create a public link to download the labelled training data.
 For access requests please contact Simon Goring at <goring@wisc.edu> or Ty Andrews at <ty.elgin.andrews@gmail.com>.